Maddox Surname Meaning, History & Origin

-Maddox Surname Genealogy
+Maddox Surname Meaning

-legendary 12th century Welsh prince who in Welsh folklore was said to have sailed to the New World three hundred years before Christopher Columbus.
+Prince Madog was a legendary 12th century Welsh prince who in Welsh folklore was said to have sailed to the New World three hundred years before Christopher Columbus.

-exists.
-But Maddox, Maddocks, and Maddock are all equally found
+Maddox is the main spelling in America.
+Maddux also exists.
+But Maddox, Maddocks, and Maddock are all equally found in the UK today.

-Maddox Resources on
+Maddox Surname Resources on The Internet

 - Maddox Genealogy Headquarters